 Special testing arrangements are available for individuals with documented and approved conditions.
 If requesting accommodations, this must be done before registering for the exam.

 Some of these accommodations include extended testing time and separate testing room.

 What are the domains and topics covered on the exam?
-What is the percentage of multiple-choice questions for each domain?

 - Biological Bases of Behavior – 10%